 KTH has twelve established research infrastructures with long-term, strategic development plans.
-They are also national infrastructures, accessible to a number of stakeholders and users.
+They are also national infrastructures, which stakeholders and users can access.

 KTH's established research infrastructures are strategic, accessible to many users and are used frequently.
 They have a long-term plan for organisation, quality assessment and funding as well as for societal impact.

 The Advanced Light Microscopy (ALM) Laboratory is a KTH research infrastructure at Science for Life Laboratory.
 ALM provide access and user support in advanced light microscopy for nanoscale biological visualization.
 The laboratory is one of the nodes in the national microscopy infrastructure and also a member of the european infrastructure EuroBioimaging. .

 The research infrastructure has a so called cleanroom of 1300 square metres and other facilities for nano- and micro fabrication, available for education, research and development, prototyping and development.
 The laboratory is led by KTH and RISE and is a partner node of MyFab.

 Director: Nils Nordell

 The Hultgren Laboratory houses a number of instruments for material characterization, which plays an important role in material development, such as solid state metallic, ceramic and polymer based materials.

 Jonasson Centre of Medical Imaging

 The research infrastructure strive to ensure that healthcare, technology and research in the region will become world-leading in the field of image function.
 The centre provides a research collaboration platform for KTH, KI and Karolinska Universitetssjukhuset in medical technology.